4 years ago by rendall

 Without that, it sounds to me more like hell than heaven.

-an hour ago by ignoranceprior
+4 years ago by ignoranceprior

 If Star Trek taught me anything, it's that most aliens look like humans, except for some bumps on their forehead.
 Hodgkin's Law of Parallel Planetary Development.